bobtheowl/MemeSpawner/README.md

 # MemeSpawner
 Simple meme generator meant for intranet usage.
-Include searching, template text, and switching between black/white text.
+Includes searching, template text, and switching between black/white text.

+Please be patient.
+This repository will get some real content soon.